severedsolo/Bureaucracy/README.md

 **Facilities/Construction**

 You no longer need to have the available funds on hand to upgrade a building.
 Instead, the upgrade is handled by the Construction Department (see wiki for more info)

 If there isn’t enough money to cover the Facility Maintenance costs, a facility can be “closed” (functionality reduced/see wiki for more details).

+Most facilities now have 5 upgrade levels (provided via a CustomBarnKit configuration file) (see wiki)

 **Research**